-11.3 Our academies will endeavour to support all pupils through:

-- The curriculum; to encourage our pupils to stay safe and to develop healthy relationships, self-esteem and self-motivation. - The academy ethos which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - The implementation of the academy's behaviour management policies. - A consistent approach from all staff which will endeavour to ensure that our pupils know that some behaviour is unacceptable, but that s/he is valued. - Regular liaison with other professionals and agencies that support the pupils and their families. - A commitment to develop open, honest and supportive relationships with parents, always with the child's best interest as paramount. - The development and support of a responsive and knowledgeable staff group, trained to respond appropriately in child protection situations. - Recognition that children with behavioural difficulties and special educational needs and/or disabilities are most vulnerable to abuse.
+- 11.1 SECAT is committed to ensuring that our pupils receive the right help at the right time.
+Staff are in a position to identify concerns early, provide help for children and prevent concerns from escalating. - 11.2 SECAT may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered, harm.
+Nevertheless, whilst at school, their behaviour may be challenging and defiant, or they may be withdrawn, or display abusive behaviours towards other children.
+We will seek advice and support from other agencies as appropriate. - 11.3 We recognise that some children may potentially be at risk of greater harm and require additional help and support.
+These may be children with a Child in Need or Child Protection Plan, those in Care, or previously in Care, or those requiring mental health support.
+We work with Social Care and other appropriate agencies to ensure there is a joined-up approach to planning for these children and that they receive the right help at the right time. - 11.4 SECAT will endeavour to support all pupils through: - The curriculum; to encourage our pupils to stay safe and to develop healthy relationships, self-esteem and self-motivation. - The school ethos which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued. - The implementation of the school's behaviour management policies. - A consistent approach from all staff which will endeavour to ensure that our pupils know that some behaviour is unacceptable, but that s/he is valued. - Regular liaison with other professionals and agencies that support the pupils and their families. - A commitment to develop open, honest and supportive relationships with parents, always with the child's best interest as paramount. - The development and support of a responsive and knowledgeable staff group, trained to respond appropriately in child protection situations. - Recognition that children with behavioural difficulties and special educational needs and/or disabilities are most vulnerable to abuse.
 Therefore, staff who work in any capacity with children with profound and multiple disabilities, sensory impairment and/or emotional and behavioural problems will need to be particularly sensitive to signs of abuse. - Recognition that, in a home environment where there is domestic violence, drug or alcohol abuse, children are vulnerable and may be in need of support or protection.

-11.4 Promoting positive mental health and resilience in school
+11.5 Promoting positive mental health and resilience in school:

-Positive mental health is the concern of the whole community and we recognise that academies play a key part in this.
-Our academies aim to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
+Positive mental health is the concern of the whole community and we recognise that schools play a key part in this.
+SECAT aims to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
 We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
 The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter balance and promote further growth of resilience.

 It is vital that we work in partnership with parents to support the well-being of our pupils.
-Parents should share any concerns about the well-being of their child with any of our academies, so appropriate support and interventions can be identified and implemented.
+Parents should share any concerns about the well-being of their child with school, so appropriate support and interventions can be identified and implemented.